wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 ### What does this do? <!-- omit in toc -->
 This requires that users are challenged for multi-factor authentication during sign-in for compatible client apps.
 Unless they're within a trusted location or have devices that are Hybrid Azure AD joined or marked as compliant.

-As trusted locations are excluded, as well as specific devices, locations marked as trusted should be limited and devices that are Windows AD joined should be within a trust boundary (IE can only be joined by administrators or a trusted join workflow where security can be assured).
+As trusted locations are excluded, as well as specific devices, locations marked as trusted should be limited and devices that are Windows AD joined should be within a trust boundary (IE can only be joined by administrators or a trusted join workflow where security of the endpoint can be assured).

-When used in combination with [REF-06](#require-hybrid-joined-or-compliant-device-for-all-cloud-apps-for-all-desktop-devices), common scenarios might include a Windows Virtual Desktop, or Windows Server mult-session environment, which are locked down within a cloud provider.
+When used in combination with [REF-06](#require-hybrid-joined-or-compliant-device-for-all-cloud-apps-for-all-desktop-devices), common scenarios might include a Windows Virtual Desktop, or Windows Server multi-session environment, which are locked down within a cloud provider.
 When combined with Endpoint Manager, device security can be assured with a compliance policy which can be revoked.

+### Why is this useful? <!-- omit in toc -->
+This is a [Microsoft best practice][defaults-link], where it's recommend that users verify their identity where possible to reduce the chance that a compromised account can complete a successful sign-in.

 Example below:
 <details>